svmiller/steveproj/README.md

 family (prominently: Fedora) should be able to install it by way of `sudo yum install yum-utils` or `dnf install @development-tools`.
-However, it seems impossible that these would not already be installed on most Linux distributions these days.
+However, it seems impossible that these would not already be installed on most Linux distributions these days (and for Mac as well).
+It is one of the oldest and still most widely used GNU programs.
 No matter, `make -v` should confirm its presence after one of these installation paths.

 Windows users will invariably have to install it since it will not come by default. [*The Carpentries* has a